 When can I expect to receive my admissions decision if I am applying through the Consortium?

-Round 1 applicants should expect to receive their admissions decision on December 6, 2017.
-Round 2 applicants should expect to receive their admissions decision by March 2, 2018.
+Round 1 applicants should expect to receive their admissions decision on December 3, 2021.
+Round 2 applicants should expect to receive their admissions decision in March of 2022.
 Applicants will receive their decision by close of business (5 p.m.
-ET)
+ET).

 When can I expect to hear if I have been selected as a Consortium member and have received Yale's Consortium fellowship?

-Consortium membership decisions will come directly from the Consortium.
-If you have been selected for a Yale SOM Consortium fellowship, you will find out at the time of admission.
+Consortium membership decisions will come directly from the Consortium and fellowship decisions will be made by the schools.
+If you have been selected for a Yale SOM Consortium fellowship, you will be notified by Yale SOM at the time of admission.